SanPen/GridCal/doc/md_source/structure.md

 ## Snapshot vs. time series

-GridCal has a dual structure to handle legacy cases (snapshot), as well as cases with many variations (time series)
+VeraGrid has a dual structure to handle legacy cases (snapshot), as well as cases with many variations (time series)

 - A **snapshot** is the grid for a particular moment in time.
   This includes the infrastructure plus the variable values of that infrastructure